St. Peter at the pearly gates. Cherubs playing harps. Fluffy white clouds. These are all images people have of heaven—but what is heaven really?

 So what is heaven and who is there?

+The Bible clearly shows that heaven is real, but it is not like many people imagine.
 No human being, except Jesus Christ, has ever ascended to heaven.
 However, where are God the Father and Jesus Christ?
 In Revelation 19:1, the apostle John says, “After these things I heard a loud voice of a great multitude in heaven, saying, ‘Alleluia!
 Salvation and glory and honor and power belong to the Lord our God!’”
 (Revelation 19:1).

 If no human being has ever ascended to heaven, whose voices was John hearing?